 While recognizing that permanent housing is the only true solution to homelessness, hundreds of thousands of Californians are experiencing the urgent crises of homelessness every single day.
 Therefore, preventing and ending homelessness requires the provision of housing and service options that can address the various stages of homelessness someone may experience.
 First and foremost, preventing homelessness whenever possible must be at the core of this work and is crucial to an effective homelessness response system.
-This includes identifying who is at risk of homelessness and providing them with housing, financial assistance, and other services that can help prevent their homelessness in the first place.
-Additionally, when people do fall into homelessness, they must have the option to move into shelter or other interim settings as quickly as possible to avoid the numerous health and safety risks associated with unsheltered homelessness.
+This includes identifying who is at risk of homelessness and providing them with housing, financial assistance, and other services that can help prevent their homelessness.
+Additionally, when people do fall into homelessness, they must have the option to move into shelter or other interim settings as quickly as possible to avoid the numerous health and safety risks associated with unsheltered homelessness and living outdoors.
 Finally, there must be adequate permanent housing options available for all people experiencing homelessness and their varying needs.
-For example, while some people do require the long-term placement and intensive services available in permanent supportive housing environments, others may benefit from limited-time rapid rehousing subsidies with fewer services.
+For example, while some people do require the longterm placement and intensive services available in permanent supportive housing environments, others may benefit from limited-time rapid rehousing subsidies with fewer services.

-Through the adoption of this plan, Cal ICH and its member departments and agencies commit to identifying the current balance of funding available for prevention, crisis response, and permanent housing solutions, and to assisting local governments in effectively building services that meet people's needs in each of these stages.
+Through the adoption of this plan, Cal ICH and its member departments and agencies commit to identifying the current balance of funding available for prevention, crisis response, and permanent housing solutions, and to assisting local governments in identifying and accessing these solutions.